whittlem/pycryptobot/README.md

     }
 Note: --statgroup only accepts a group of markets if the quote currency (in this example GBP) is the same.

+If you want more detail than the simple summary, add the optional flag --statdetail.
+This will print a more detailed list of the transactions.
+--statdetail can work in conjunction with --statstartdate and --statgroup.

 ## Upgrading the bots

 I push updates regularly and it's best to always be running the latest code.
 In each bot directory make sure you run this regularly.